dosbox-staging/dosbox-staging/scripts/run-tests.md

   the specific batch-file.
 For example: `vga.conf`, `adlib-1.conf`, and `longname.conf`.
 - (optional) correspondingly-named `*.vars` files.
   For example: `vga.vars`, `adlib-1.vars`, and `longname.vars`

-  If present, a vars-file may contain the following in `KEY=value` notation (default values are shown and used if a *.vars file is not present):
+  If present, a vars-file may contain the following in `KEY=value` notation (default values are shown and used if a `*.vars` file is not present):
   - `RUNNING_AFTER=true` (or `false`), if the batch file is expected to be running after RUNTIME.
   - `RUNTIME=15`, the maximum number of seconds for which the test should be run.
-Reasonable values start around 5 (to allow DOSBox some time to start through to hundreds of seconds if the test needs that long to exercise the desired functionality.
+Reasonable values start around five (to DOSBox time to start) through to hundreds of seconds if need be for the test.
   - `GRACETIME=3`, the number of seconds we should wait to kill the process, after first trying to elegantly stop the process.
   - `ARGS=""`, any additional arguments to be passed to the batch file